irchelp/irchelp.github.io/clients/webclients.md

 As this is one of the few "hosted" services offering push notifications for mobile users, this is one of the small number of clients for iOS users which can remain connected in the background.

+### Mibbit

+> [!WARNING]
+> DISCONTINUED

+Mibbit is a large, public web gateway designed to be easily embedded as a widget on other pages, as well as used directly.
+Mibbit is able to connect to most networks, and when used directly, supports multiple network connections and most features of a desktop client, but because it proxies connections to the IRC servers through its own service, it's been banned from some servers and networks at various times.

 ### Other Public Web Gateways